crancurello/immersion-day-core-services/tutorials/VPCFromScratch.md

 4.7\.
 In the dialog, choose **Add Rule** and do the following:

 •	**Type:** `SSH`

 •	**Protocol:** `TCP`

 •	**Port Range:** `22`

 •	**Source:** `Anywhere 0.0.0.0/0`

 4.8\.
 Choose **Save rules** and **Close**.

-## 5. Create the Security Groupd for database RDS Instance
+## 5. Create the Security Group for database RDS Instance

 5.1\.
 Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.